toilabaodai123/simple-login/README.md

 ├── Jenkinsfile
 # Tools, other technologies used in this project
 - **Docker**
-    - Build a Docker image for the Laravel web application.
+    - Build a Docker image for the Laravel web application
     - Run a Docker container using the image from above on an AWS EC2 instance to serve requests.

 - **AWS**
     - EC2: For a webservice using a Docker container to handle requests and a Jenkins server
     - S3: For storing db exported files
-    - RDS: For a database
+    - RDS: For a database.

 - **Jenkins**
-    - To provide CI/CD for the web app
+    - To provide CI/CD for the web app.

 - **Terraform**
     - To create an infrastructure which includes 2 aws ec2 instances (1 for web app, 1 for Jenkins)
-    - Trigger Ansible to config the infrastructure when the infrastructure is created
+    - Trigger Ansible to config the infrastructure when the infrastructure is created.

 - **Ansible**
     Config the infrastructure from Terraform, the steps are:
     ## For **web app** instance:
     - Install Docker
     - Add user to Docker's group
-    - Pull Docker image (https://hub.docker.com/repository/docker/daipham99/learning) and uses it to run a Docker container
+    - Pull Docker image (https://hub.docker.com/repository/docker/daipham99/learning) and uses it to run a Docker container.

     ## For **Jenkins** instance:
     - Install Jenkins
     - Install Docker
     - Install AWS CLI
-    - Add user to Docker's group
+    - Add user to Docker's group.

 # The Infrastructure flow
 - Create the infrastructure using Terraform
 - An AWS EC2 instance gets created by Terraform
 - Terraform triggers Ansible after creating the infrastructure successfully
 - Ansible runs a playbook
-- The AWS EC2 instance is now fully configured by Ansible and ready to serve requests
+- The AWS EC2 instance is now fully configured by Ansible and ready to serve requests.

 # The Jenkins flow
 - Check environment state of the instance and check if its able to SSH to the web app instance